MSU-Denver-Bulletin-Board/nodejsBB-beta/README.md

 ## Firebase LocalHost
 Following this guide, we were able to set up a test web application that connects to firebase using nodejs: https://firebase.google.com/codelabs/firebase-nextjs#0

+Our firebase trial has since ended.
+If this project would be continued we would have to start a new trial.
+If you just want to connect a new firestore database follow the steps in the guide throught the firebase -init command, that command will help you connect your repo with firebase.

 Install nodejs here https://nodejs.org/en/download